ImKindaOkAtCoding/Anime-Script/README.md

 # What Is Anime-Script?
-   Anime Script is a terminal app without a GUI, You can view many different anime scenes and characters.
+   Anime Script is a terminal app without a GUI, You can view many different anime scenes. and characters.
    All of them with different emotions.
    All from your terminal.